benmordecai/BarbellCalc/README.md

 ## Features
 - Choice between two-sided calculations or one-sided (For exercises where one side of the bar is loaded like landmine rows).
 - Choice between different bars to load.
+- Ability to load "No Bar" for machines.
 - Customize your inventory of plates and bars.
 - Plates can be color coded to match your collection
 - Pounds are default units, but kilograms are supported.
 Conversions occur automatically so it is recommended that you delete inventory of pound-denominated equipment and create new inventory with kg if applicable.